-From the hippies and bohemians of the 60s and 70s, to 90s ravers, and millennial raw-vegan, yoga-lovers, Ibiza has seen and embraced it all.
-These days the island has something for everyone, with different places appealing to different types of people.
+From the hippies and bohemians of the ’60s and ’70s, to ’90s ravers and millennial raw-vegan yoga lovers, Ibiza has seen and embraced it all.
+These days, the island in Spain has something for everyone, with different places appealing to different types of people.
 For a run-down of the coolest neighbourhoods to visit, read on.

 Ibiza Town and Dalt Vila

 Ibiza Town (known locally as Eivissa) is the capital city of Ibiza and a picturesque port overlooking the Mediterranean.
 Known for its nightlife, the town is buzzing after dark, with plenty of excellent bars and restaurants, as well as the world-famous Pacha nightclub – if that sounds like your cup of tea, then you might be interested in Ibiza’s best party hotels.
 During the day, the shopping is pretty good, from high-street stores to independent boutiques, as well as endless cafés and gift shops to frequent, but the real must-see is the stunning old town, known as Dalt Vila (which literally translates as upper town).
 Best explored on foot, the fortified historic district is on a hill, accessed via an old drawbridge, and is full of narrow, cobbled streets, with fabulous views from the ancient ramparts.
 The hidden courtyards, museums, galleries and the magnificent cathedral make for a wonderful day, but the old town is also very beautiful at night, when you can enjoy candle-lit dinners on the cobbles – La Dispensa, is a quirky but excellent mainly Italian restaurant in the perfect spot for watching the world go by.

 Destinations Unlocked:Let our travel expert Stefano help you find your perfect Culture trip

 Looking for an expert's perspective?Uncover my top 3 recommended places from each continent on the map.